-What does an ITSM tool cost?
+What should an ITSM tool cost?
 Although this is a complicated question to answer, because there are so many factors to weigh up, I will do my best to give you some general guidelines.

 If you’re looking for IT Service Management software, then you’ll have a lot of boxes to check before getting in touch with prospective vendors or subscribing to a paid plan.